fatimp/REVAnalyzer/README.md

 Prerequisites
 =============
-Python 3.x and Julia 1.x with packages StatsBase.jl, CorrelationFunctions.jl (version=0.11.0)
+Python 3.x and Julia 1.x with packages StatsBase.jl, LinearAlgebra.jl, CorrelationFunctions.jl (version=0.11.0)
 and EulerCharacteristic.jl should be installed.